Bombing of Dresden: 14–15 February

-No evidence of strafing of civilians has ever been found, although a March 1945 article in the Nazi-run weekly newspaper Das Reich claimed this had occurred.
-(Note: Civilian strafing was in fact a regular practice of the Luftwaffe throughout the war.)
+No evidence of strafing of civilians has ever been found, although a March 1945 article in the Nazi-run weekly newspaper ' claimed this had occurred.
+(Note: Civilian strafing was a regular practice of the throughout the war.)
 Historian Götz Bergander, an eyewitness to the raids, found no reports on strafing for 13–15 February by any pilots or the German military and police.
-He asserted in Dresden im Luftkrieg (1977) that only a few tales of civilians being strafed were reliable in detail, and all were related to the daylight attack on 14 February.
+He asserted in ' (1977) that only a few tales of civilians being strafed were reliable in detail, and all were related to the daylight attack on 14 February.
 He concluded that some memory of eyewitnesses was real, but that it had misinterpreted the firing in a dogfight as deliberately aimed at people on the ground.
 In 2000, historian Helmut Schnatz found an explicit order to RAF pilots not to strafe civilians on the way back from Dresden.
 He also reconstructed timelines with the result that strafing would have been almost impossible due to lack of time and fuel.
 Frederick Taylor in Dresden (2004), basing most of his analysis on the work of Bergander and Schnatz, concludes that no strafing took place, although some stray bullets from aerial dogfights may have hit the ground and been mistaken for strafing by those in the vicinity.
 The official historical commission collected 103 detailed eyewitness accounts and let the local bomb disposal services search according to their assertions.
 They found no bullets or fragments that would have been used by planes of the Dresden raids.

 On 15 February, the 1st Bombardment Division's primary target—the Böhlen synthetic oil plant near Leipzig—was obscured by clouds, so its groups diverted to their secondary target, Dresden.
 Dresden was also obscured by clouds, so the groups targeted the city using H2X.
 The first group to arrive over the target was the 401st, but it missed the city centre and bombed Dresden's southeastern suburbs, with bombs also landing on the nearby towns of Meissen and Pirna.
 The other groups all bombed Dresden between 12:00 and 12:10.
 They failed to hit the marshalling yards in the Friedrichstadt district and, as in the previous raid, ordnance was scattered over a wide area.
 Railroad operations at Dresden resumed within three days.